Ceo-Potato/Ceo-Potato/README.md

-- 👋 Hi, I’m @Ceo-Potato
+- 👋 Hi, I’m @Ceo-Potato.
-- 👀 I’m interested in programing, music
+- 👀 I’m interested in programing.
-- 🌱 I’m currently learning python, and music
+- 🌱 I’m currently learning Dart & Flutter.
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on idk.
 - 📫 How to reach me foxy06900@gmail.com

 <!---